nelsonjchen/mindflakes.com/content/posts/heres-a-compiled-version-of-keycastr.md

   - osx
 ---

+> Update: Keycastr is currently maintained at [github.com/keycastr/keycastr](https://github.com/keycastr/keycastr).
+Please use that repository first.

 I just compiled a version of keycastr and put it here since I could not find a precompiled version that's relatively new.
 The release artifacts are available here: